Edge Computing for Industry: A Complete Guide to Modern Industrial Technology

 • Industrial IoT platforms

-• Containerization tools (Docker, Kubernetes at the edge)
+• Containerization tools like Docker and Kubernetes

 • Data visualization dashboards